Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Week 6 Odds, Plays and Insights for October 14, 2021

 - Tampa Bay's games this year have hit the over on four of five set point totals (80%).

-- When Tampa Bay records more than 24.8 points, it is 2-1 against the spread and 3-0 overall.
+- When Tampa Bay puts up more than 24.8 points, it is 2-1 against the spread and 3-0 overall.

 - The Buccaneers rack up 431.4 yards per game, 96.8 more yards than the 334.6 the Eagles give up per contest.

-- When Tampa Bay amasses over 334.6 yards, the team is 2-3 against the spread and 4-1 overall.
+- When Tampa Bay totals more than 334.6 yards, the team is 2-3 against the spread and 4-1 overall.

-- The Buccaneers have five giveaways this season, while the Eagles have five takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Eagles.